We are exploring the challenges and opportunities of technologies for creating new and alternative futures.

-Contemporary developments associated with automation, artificial intelligence (AI), robotics, data, next-generation internet, social and mobile media networks raise profound questions about the relationship between technology and society, and how these technologies are becoming integrated into everyday life in Australia and elsewhere.
+Contemporary developments associated with automation, artificial intelligence (AI), robotics, data, next-generation internet, and social and mobile media networks raise profound questions about the relationship between technology and society, and how these technologies are becoming integrated into everyday life in Australia and elsewhere.
 Yet the invention, design, implementation, and use of technology proceeds without such knowledge.

 Addressing this gap requires bringing the humanities and social sciences to the table with other disciplines, community, industry, and policymakers researching and shaping technology.